calculquebec/cq-formation-advanced-python/ul-20160216/02-interpreter.md

 ### What is Python?

-Let's take a step back and awnser that question: What is Python?
+Let's take a step back and answer that question: What is Python?

-It is self-described as "Python is a programming language that lets you work quickly and integrate systems more effectively", which is quite accurate.
+It is self-described as "Python is a programing language that lets you work quickly and integrate systems more effectively", which is quite accurate.
 From a development standpoint, designing, writing and deploying Python code is usually faster than the equivalent C code.
 As we have seen, the only problem is that you have to make some kind of effort to speed it up.

 The first thing to know is that when talking about Python, most people are really talking about [CPython](https://python.org).
 CPython is the reference implementation of the language but there are others.
 From the words of its authors, CPython is not always the fastest implementation.
 Let's try using one of them, [PyPy](http://pypy.org/), to see how they compare.